 Prince William Sound contains a healthy population of spot shrimp, with both a commercial and a sport fishery targeting this species.
 The meat is sweeter than most shrimp, and they are highly prized on the dinner table.
-Shrimping is done with pots which are baited and dropped into waters in excess of 300' deep, and left to "soak" for several hours.
+Shrimping is done with pots that are baited and dropped into waters in excess of 300' deep and left to "soak" for several hours.
 This pot fishing technique is considered the most environmentally friendly method of shrimping, with virtually no seafloor damage and almost no bycatch of other species.
-Recreational shrimpers typically go out for a weekend, and may drop six or eight pots in an area, then go fishing for a while and pull their pots at the end of the weekend.
+Recreational shrimpers typically go out for a weekend and may drop six or eight pots in an area, then go fishing for a while and pull their pots at the end of the weekend.
 Mark the buoys on your pots with your name and address, ensure they have plenty of line on them to accommodate the rising tide and currents, and take a GPS reading on their location.
 The amount of line you need greatly depends on the water depth; plan on twice as much line as the anticipated depth.
 Because of the great depths involved, most shrimpers use a "pot puller"; a hydraulic winch mounted to the boat, to pull the pots up from the seafloor.
 Keep track of your pots!
 If you didn't put enough line out, the rising tide or changing currents can lift your pots and cause them to drift off into deeper water.
 Fishermen can be cited for unrecovered pots that are left out after the season closes.
 Pot theft remains a problem in accessible areas of the Sound, so check your pots more often, or position them where you can easily spot other boats in the vicinity.
-Visit our Saltwater Fishing Forum for more information on shrimping locations, how-tos and other details that will make your efforts more productive.
+Visit our Saltwater Fishing Forum for more information on shrimping locations, how-tos, and other details that will make your efforts more productive.

 Check the ADF&G website for information on the following shellfish found in Prince William Sound.

-For details on specific fishing areas in Region 2, including amenities and equipment / service providers in these locations, please visit our pages on the following areas:
+For details on specific fishing areas in Region 2, including amenities and equipment/service providers in these locations, please visit our pages on the following areas:

 The state of Alaska is divided into 26 Game Management Units (GMU), some of which are divided further into sub-units.
 Each of these units or sub-units may contain different species, different seasons, and different legal requirements for hunting.
-GMUs are aggregated into regional groupings, and each of these regions operate under the oversight of a team of ADFG employees, including area biologists who are responsible for game management in their assigned portions of the region.
+GMUs are aggregated into regional groupings, and each of these regions operates under the oversight of a team of ADFG employees, including area biologists who are responsible for game management in their assigned portions of the region.
 There are five regions in the state of Alaska.
 Outdoors Directory uses these regions to divide the state into smaller pieces, for the sake of organization.
-When you plan your Alaska hunt, you need to know both the GMU in which you will be hunting, and the region.
-In this way you can ensure you are following the correct regulations for the area, and you know which regional biologist to contact for details about that area.
+When you plan your Alaska hunt, you need to know both the GMU in which you will be hunting and the region.
+In this way, you can ensure you are following the correct regulations for the area, and you know which regional biologist to contact for details about that area.

 Region 2 contains GMUs 6, 7, 8, 14(C) and 15, and covers 25,645 square miles (an area slightly larger than the state of West Virginia).
 The ADF&G Region 2 office is located in Anchorage.

 Want to learn more about the critters that inhabit the North Gulf Coast and Prince William Sound?
-Visit our species pages, where you'll find detailed instructions on the biology, distribution and how to hunt the big-game species that inhabit this area.
+Visit our species pages, where you'll find detailed instructions on the biology, distribution, and how to hunt the big-game species that inhabit this area.
 Here are direct links to our pages on the species found in this area:

 ADF&G Region 2 Information